kubernetes/enhancements/keps/sig-windows/2258-node-service-log-viewer/README.md

 * **How can this feature be enabled / disabled in a live cluster?**
   - [x] Feature gate
-    - Feature gate name: NodeLogs
+    - Feature gate name: NodeLogViewer
     - Components depending on the feature gate: kubelet

 * **Does enabling the feature change any default behavior?** No

 * **Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?** Yes.
-It can be disabled by disabling the `NodeLogs` feature gate in the kubelet.
+It can be disabled by disabling the `NodeLogViewer` feature gate in the kubelet.

 * **What happens if we reenable the feature if it was previously rolled back?**